Sailanarmo/Math4610/SoftwareManual/HybridNewton/hybNewton.md

 **Language:** C++

-**Description:** This routine is a hybrid of Bisection and Newton's method.
-When Newton's encounters a zero derivative or a sequence that is not converging, instead of printing out an error, it calls a revised form of the bisection method to bisect the given interval 4 times and uses the last midpoint as the new guess.
+**Description:** This is Newtons method but with a Bisection method inserted.
+If Newton's method returns a zero, it will bisect the function again, and attempt to return a new approximation of the root.

-**Input:** x0 is the initial guess at the root, a and b are the endpoints of the interval, f and df indicate the desired fucntion and derivative, tol is the allowed tolerance and maxIter is the max number of iterations to be run.
+**Input:** There are no user inputs.

-**Output:** The output is an approximation to the root of type double.
+**Output:** The output is the approximation of the root.

 **Code:**
 ```C++